RXNT/react-jsonschema-form-conditionals/README.md

 This is how you can do that.

-WARNING!!!
-You need to be careful with a rules order, if you update `formData` in your action.
+> WARNING!!!
+You need to be careful with a rules order, when using calculated values.
+> Put calculation rules at the top of your rules specification.

 For example, let's say you want to mark `sum` field, if you have sum `greater` than `10`.
 The rule would look something like this: